FDOT District Four - Palm Beach Header Image

 Traffic Impacts:

 One westbound lane of S.R.
 704/Okeechobee Boulevard just west of Australian Avenue to west of the S.R.
-9/I-95 southbound off-ramp will be closed nightly, from 8:30 p.m. to 6:30 a.m., Sunday through Thursday, for milling, paving, and striping activities.
+9/I-95 southbound off-ramp will be closed nightly, from 8:30 p.m. to 6:30 a.m., Sunday through Thursday night, for striping and minor road construction activities.

 Cost/Completion: $7 million/Summer 2025